microsoft/WhatTheHack/999-SAPonAzure/Student/03-SAP-Security.md

 3. Improve security KPI by atleast 5 pts.
 4. Setup Azure Sentinel workspace for SAP, configure SAP system for Sentinel integrations.

-## Note
-- If you are an Internal Microsoft employee, the SAP system that you installed already have all required transports imported.
-SAP system already have all required Function modules, user and role provisioned.
-Change password for user Sentinel and use it wherever required.
-Custom role and user 'Sentinel' are available in client 100.
-So use client 100 wherever required.
-Ignore steps 2,3, and 4 from quick installation guide given to you by coach.
-You can also skip step 6 if you use linux jumpbox to install SAP connector for sentinel.

 ## Learning Resources